 Dataset types to create in a geodatabase

-The following table describes the types of datasets that can be created in a geodatabase and provides a link to its corresponding geoprocessing tool.
+The following table lists each type of dataset that can be created in a geodatabase and provides a link to its corresponding help page or geoprocessing tool.

 A set of thematically related feature classes (typically used to manage a topology, network, or terrain).